 Proposals must adhere to the following page limit and formatting requirements:

-- Research proposal: no more than four pages, 12-point font, including references; a typical URF bibliography is 1/5 or 1/4 of a page long.
-There is no set limit or length requirement.
+- Research proposal: four pages or less, 12-point font, including references; a typical URF bibliography is 1/5 or 1/4 of a page long.
 (See proposal template)

 - Curriculum Vitae/Resume: one page.